-We’re standing in the Great Hall gazing up at the soaring vaulted ceilings and tapestry-lined walls.
-Red silk drapes adorned with gold leaf frame the windows; an imposing staircase leads up to the oak-paneled gallery above.
+We’re standing in the Great Hall at Adare Manor, gazing up at the soaring vaulted ceilings and tapestry-lined walls.
+Red silk drapes threaded with gold leaf frame the windows; a grand staircase leads up to the oak-paneled gallery above.

 Once used to host extravagant parties for the 2nd Earl of Dunraven and his Countess Lady Caroline, the breathtaking space now serves as the reception for Adare Manor.